susumu-kushi/civil-society-control-engineering/README.md

 > Human beings are not objects.

+> Human beings are independent and equal subjects of rights and obligations.

-> Civil society exists to protect human dignity,
+> Civil society exists to protect human dignity, independence, equality, and liberty.

-> independence,
-> equality,
-> and liberty.
+> Civil Society Control Engineering inherits the analytical structure of Seiya Numa Theory and applies that structure to contemporary social institutions.

-> AI exists not to replace civil society,
-> but to support and strengthen it.
+> Artificial intelligence exists not to replace civil society, but to support human judgment within it.